-Site Coverage: The project site consists of one lot having a gross area of 15.10 acres.
-(No dedication for street right-of-way is required.)
+Site Coverage: The project site consists of three lots have a gross area of 3.38 acres.
+After dedication of public rights-of-way, the net lot size will be approximately 3.15 acres.
 Under the Industrial Zoning District standards, the maximum allowable coverage is 75%.
-The total square footage of the proposed buildings on site is 282,072 which represent 43.1% site coverage of the 15.01 acre (net) site.
+The total square footage of the proposed buildings on site is 64,000 square feet which represent 46.6% site coverage.
 The project conforms to this standard.

-Building Height: The highest point on all proposed buildings will be about 34 feet from adjacent grade.
+Building Height: The highest point on all proposed buildings will be about 30 feet from adjacent grade.
 This is below the maximum height of 50 feet allowed in the I-L District.

 Building Setbacks: The minimum setbacks in the City's Light Industrial (I-L) Zone are 20 feet in front, 10 feet in the rear, and 10 feet on the side.
-Building One is approximately 116 feet from the front property line at its nearest point, Building Eight is about 77 feet from the rear property line, and the nearest actual side setback is 26 feet (northwest corner of Building Eight).
+Building Two is approximately 65 feet from the front property line, and Building One is about 50 feet from the rear property line.
+Exterior side setbacks range from 10 to about 37 feet.
+The tentative parcel map places a new lot line between Buildings One and Two - which are attached - creating a zero side setback for both buildings.
+Section 17.16.030 of the zoning code allows zero side setbacks in the I-L (Light Industrial) zone when attached buildings are proposed.
 Therefore, the project meets minimum setback standards.

-Circulation and Parking: Access to the site will be provided from two driveways on Dillon Road frontage (south property line).
-As noted above, parking for 190 vehicles is provided; sixteen of those spaces are for handicap access.
-Within the site, drive aisles are provided along both side property lines and between all buildings.
-Based on the proposed floor plan and a parking standard of 1 space for every 2500 square feet of cultivation / storage areas and 1 space for 250 feet of office and administrative uses, staff provides the following parking calculation:
+Circulation and Parking: Ingress and egress to the site will be provided from two driveways, one each at the opposite corners of the site and accessing both Little Morongo Road and San Gorgonio Lane.
+As noted above, 51 vehicle parking spaces are provided; among them are six handicap-accessible spaces.
+Based on the proposed floor plan and a parking standard of 1 space for every 2500 square feet of cultivation / storage areas, 1 space for every 750 square feet for industrial use and 1 space for 250 feet of office and administrative uses, staff provides the following parking calculation:

+Parking Calculation

-Parking Calculation Proposed Uses (Sq.
+Proposed Uses (Sq.
 Ft.)
-Zoning Requirements Number of Spaces Required Number of Spaces Provided Total Administration 19,888 Total Manufacturing: 7,920 Total Cultivation: 270,768 1 space / 250 sf 1 space / 750 sf 1 space / 2500 sf 79.55 10.56 108.31 198.42 or 199 spaces 216 (including 16 for disabled access)
+Zoning Requirements Number of Spaces Required Number of Spaces Provided

+Office / Administra ation 4,252 1 spaces/ 250 sf 17.01

+Manufacturing 4,370 1 space / 750 sf 5.82

+Cultivation 54,355 1 spaces/ 2500 sf 21.74

+Total: 62,977 44.57 or

+45 spaces 51 (including 6 for disabled access)

-As noted above, actual uses may vary as tenants submit interior improvement plans.
-Since other industrial uses have higher parking demand than cultivation, staff supports the project's provision of additional parking so that future uses are not as likely to be constrained by available parking.
+Actual uses may vary once tenants submit interior improvement plans; however, no second floor area is proposed in any building.
+Staff includes a standard condition to assure that interior uses do not create a demand for parking greater than provided on site and in accordance with the parking standards of the zoning code.
+Lastly, since other industrial uses have higher parking demand than cultivation, staff supports the project's provision of additional parking so that future uses are not as likely to be constrained by available parking.
 Based on the above analysis, the project provides sufficient parking for the proposed use.

-Truck Access and Parking: The project will provide on-site circulation and turning radii to accommodate for access and circulation of semi-trucks and has provided an area for temporary parking of semi-trucks.
-Loading doors at the office annex are provided in all buildings (Exhibit 2b).
-Truck loading and parking are provided at the southwest corner of each building.
+Truck Access and Parking

+The project will provide on-site circulation and turning radii to accommodate for access and circulation of semi-trucks and has provided an area for temporary parking of semi-trucks.
+The building will also provide roil-up doors large enough for box-sized trucks to pull into the building.